-The Board is committed to effective corporate governance, not just as a set of guidelines, but as a real basis for providing internal controls that will deliver long-term value and meet stakeholder expectations around leadership and oversight.
-Since IPO in December 2019, the Company has applied the QCA Code which serves to mitigate and minimise risk and add value to our business.
+The Board is committed to effective corporate governance.
+Principles of good governance are not just a set of guidelines but a real basis for making The Pebble Group a better business with strong internal controls designed to deliver long-term value and meet stakeholder expectations around leadership and oversight.
+In adhering to these principles, the Company has applied the Corporate Governance Code for Small and Mid-Size Quoted Companies 2018 published by the Quoted Companies Alliance (the ‘QCA Code’) which serves to mitigate and minimise risk and add value to our businesses.